rebelsky/sams-assorted-musings-reflections/twenty-months-michelle.md

 Do I need to muse about it?
 Probably not.
 However, ...

 It's also hard because people my age (or about my age) seem to be losing spouses at an ever-increasing rate, including two in the last two months.
 While neither the survivors nor their spouses were close friends, they are people I knew well enough to chat with on the street, our kids know each other, and we share interests.
 Michelle and I regularly saw one couple at Des Moines Performing Arts.
 The other couple incuded someone even more addicted to vinyl than I am.

+Mediocre "poem"

+I miss you

+I miss you lots and lots

+And even more

+I miss you as I go to bed, alone

+I miss you when I wake again

+I miss you when …